 Adaptogens, for example, are a class of herbs that are important for improving our stress-adaptation mechanisms.
 These herbs help the body resist stress and help normalize, regulate and even produce a “tonic” kind of effect (rather than a stimulant effect).
 My favorite adaptogens are ashwagandha, rhodiola, maca and panax ginseng (aka Korean ginseng).
 These can be taken daily and long term.
 Since these are not quick-acting herbs, they should be part of a medium to long-term strategy for coping with stress.

 There are also herbs that can help you feel less anxiety and bring about a calmer state more immediately (usually within about 30 minutes).
 Herbs with this gentle mild effect are chamomile, passionflower and lemon balm.
-For herbs that pack more of a punch, turn to valerian, kava and skullcap.
+For herbs that pack more of a punch, turn to valerian or kava.

 Several herbs can help with more entrenched anxiety states.
 My favorite is lavender oil extract in pill form, although even simply inhaling or diffusing lavender essential oil has been shown to have anxiety reducing effects.
 Supplements such as L-theanine and GABA are also used to reduce general anxiety.